robfletcher/spock-extensions/README.md

 Used on a `File` property of a spec class this annotation will cause a temporary directory to be created and injected before each feature method is run and destroyed afterwards.
 If the field is `@Shared` the directory is only destroyed after all feature methods have run.
+You can have as many such fields as you like in a single spec, each will be generated with a unique name.

 Temporary directories are created inside `java.io.tmpdir`.